ebeRcca/python-lab-library/README.md

-# python-practice-library
+# python-lab-sessions
 Python tasks completed for IT7522 Software Development Fundamentals.

-# LAB SESSIONS – Programming Coursework

-This repository contains my programming practice and weekly lab work for my Level 5 IT certificate.
+This repository contains python practice for my Level 5 IT certificate.
-Each week focuses on a different programming concept, and the code is organised into folders for clarity.
+Each week focuses on a different programming concept.
+The code is organised into folders for clarity.

 ## Repository Structure

   - **Week 4 – Functions**
   - Practice exercises using `def`, parameters, return values, and breaking programs into logical sections.
   - Includes a small project demonstrating multiple functions working together.